-Group leader: Gustav Oberdorfer

-Postdocs: Horst Lechner

-PhD students: Veronica Delsoglio, Wael Elaily, Julia Messenlehner, Florian Wieser, Massimo Gregorio Totaro, Adrian Tripp

-Rotation students: Tobias Fleiß

-Master students: Markus Braun (co-supervision with Birgit Wiltschi), Dominik Fridrich (finished July 2020), Nina Grujicic, Lena Parigger (co-supervision with Toni Glieder), Dominik Schwarz,

-Bachelor students: Stefanie Ferstl, Laura Rammer Technical Staff: Alma Makic, Stella Ebner, Birgit Grill
+Group leader: Gustav Oberdorfer Postdocs: Horst Lechner PhD students: Veronica Delsoglio, Wael Elaily, Julia Messenlehner, Florian Wieser, Massimo Gregorio Totaro, Adrian Tripp, Markus Braun Rotation students: Tobias Fleiß Master students: Markus Braun (finished November 2021), Nina Grujicic, Lena Parigger (finished September 2021), Henrik Seyfried Bachelor students: Sigrid Kaltenbrunner, Katharina Leitner Technical Staff: Alma Makic, Alexandra Grebe, Birgit Grill

 De novo protein design is the attempt to use our best understanding of protein biochemistry and biophysics - how proteins fold into their shapes by burial of hydrophobic amino acid residues, or what the typical inter- and intramolecular interactions of amino acids are and how they interact with their environment or targets/substrates - to identify a minimum energy amino acid sequence composition that allows the protein to fold exactly into a desired shape.
 This is essentially the protein structure prediction problem turned upside down, where a minimum energy structure for a given amino acid sequence is computed.
 Computationally, protein design represents two interconnected problems: a) How do we score conformations of an amino acid chain and b) How can we sample all its degrees of freedom efficiently?
-These problems are difficult to solve, because sequence space for a typically sized protein (~200 amino acids) is vast (20^{200}) and comprehensive sampling of it remains a challenge even with current computational power.
+These problems are difficult to solve, because sequence space for a typically sized protein (~200 amino acids) is vast ( $20^{200}$ ) and comprehensive sampling of it remains a challenge even with current computational power.
 Besides that, the free energy of such a large system is very difficult to compute with absolute accuracy.